artcom/webapp-compositor/README.md

 If a tour is given on `doStartWebApp` the webApp will receive tour related bootstrap param and will be removed `onTourDelete`.

+## Framer-Motion Installation
+Framer-motion is installed using build-files from [this fork](https://github.com/artcom/motion) which incorporate this [pull request](https://github.com/framer/motion/pull/1569) from the [official repository](https://github.com/framer/motion).
+Since it is a mono-repo with subdirectorys, npm installation uses the online service [https://gitpkg.now.sh](https://gitpkg.now.sh), which creates and streams a tarball of the `framer-motion` subdirectory.
+(See [package.json](package.json#L25))

 ## Development

 Dubugging controls ([leva](https://github.com/pmndrs/leva)) can be activated using the URL query parameter `?debug`